wazuh/wazuh-documentation/source/installation_guide/installing-wazuh-server/packages-installation/wazuh_server_rpm.rst

         }
     ];

-For CentOS 6 and Redhat 6, you can install the package *python27*, that installs Python 2.7 at */opt/rh/python27*:
+For CentOS 6 and Red Hat 6, you can install the package *python27*, which installs Python 2.7 at */opt/rh/python27* in parallel to the older stock version of python already present:

     a) For CentOS 6::